krasserm/bot-with-plan/simulation/README.md

 ### Planner evaluation

+Instead of running planner evaluatiion yourself, you can also download the complete output of the following commands from [here](https://martin-krasser.com/gba/gba-output-eval.zip).
 Evaluation is done on a separate, smaller dataset consisting of 20 simple and 30 more complex requests.
 They can be created with:

 ```shell
 python simulation/data/request/single_step.py \